Edward932/Brain-Age-Gap-Demo-Project/README.md

 **Recommended Use**

 See `BAG_Summary.pdf` for a short, report-like summary and explanation of the project.
-Then view `BAG_Pipeline.html` to see the R pipeline.
+Then download and open `BAG_Pipeline.html` in your browser to view the R pipeline, since GitHub may not display the file properly in-browser.
 If you would like to run the code yourself, clone the repo and follow the guide below.

 **Main artifacts**
 - `BAG_Summary.pdf` — short results summary